 Driver medical requirements

 Every HGV Driver must by law be in reasonably good health in order to operate commercial vehicles on a public road.
-As a result, every new HGV/LGV driver and HGV/LGV drivers who are renewing their licence must have a medical exam conducted by a Physician.
+As a result, every new HGV/LGV driver and HGV/LGV drivers who are renewing their licence must have a medical exam conducted by a healthcare professional.
 This can be an NHS GP or a private Physician, but it is important to know that either way, the examination may cost you.

 The Physician will complete a form called a D4 and submit it to the DVLA, it is not down to the Physician to decide if the Driver is fit to drive a commercial vehicle, they can only complete the form based on their medical findings.
 The DVLA will make the decision on whether the Driver is fit to operate a commercial vehicle based on the information provided on the D4 form.